-The Corporation's primary lending focus is small business and middle market commercial and residential real estate, auto and small consumer lending.
-The following tables show the composition of the loan portfolio, loan grades and the allowance for loan losses excluding loans held for sale.
-Residential real estate loans held for sale at December 31, 2011, and December 31, 2010, were \$17,864,000 and \$21,469,000, respectively.
+The Corporation's primary lending focus is small business and middle market commercial, residential real estate, auto and small consumer lending, which results in portfolio diversification.
+The following tables show the composition in the loan portfolio, loan grades and the allowance for loan losses excluding loans held for sale.
+Residential real estate loans held for sale at December 31, 2012, and December 31, 2011, were \$22,300,000 and \$17,864,000, respectively.